AdobeDocs/marketo.fr-FR/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-field-sync/use-quick-sync-with-microsoft-dynamics-for-a-new-custom-field.md

    ![](assets/image2016-8-25-16-3a20-3a45.png)

-   Ça devrait le réparer !
+   Ça devrait arranger les choses !